SWCf

 Recommended Reading:

-Phonic Sound Wall Charts for Foundation - eBook
+Phonic Sound Wall Charts for Foundation - Individual Licence

 A multi-sensory approach to learning alphabet sounds through listening, seeing and saying.